Session Facade Pattern in Java: Simplifying Complex System Interfaces

 19:43:17.910 [main] INFO com.iluwatar.sessionfacade.OrderService -- Client has chosen to order [ID: 1

-This is a basic example of the Session Facade design pattern.
-The actual implementation would depend on specific requirements of your application.
+This simplified example demonstrates the essence of the Session Facade pattern.
+Your actual implementation may vary based on the specific needs of your application.

 When to Use the Session Facade Pattern in Java